renatomaia/coutil/doc/manual.md

 Resumes all coroutines waiting for event `e` in the same order they were suspended.
 The additional arguments `...` are passed to every resumed coroutine.
 This function returns after resuming all coroutines awaiting event `e` at the moment its call is initiated.

-It returns `true` if there was some coroutine awaiting the event, or `false` otherwise.
+Returns `true` if there was some coroutine awaiting the event, or `false` otherwise.

 ### `event.emitone (e, ...)`